hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 Actually if the right cursor navigation arrow is "playing" then there is something wrong.
 I'll give a better description like: Control Key Button (but only on the right side of the keyboard).
 Historically this is a throw back to the AS400 where: Right Control Key = Enter Key.
 You are right the description for control + (tilde) is incorrect.
 It should read Control + (back tick).
 Because Ctrl + Shift + Tilde = Open Editor for style of object.
 Thanks for the feedback Gregg.

 [17:24:09](#L9gWlSrNs8UXW-wL0eCLZlYSM3byTbD0VGEULbo2zCc) <greggirwin (Gregg Irwin)>:
-Just tested again, and right control does play by itself. Ì†ΩÌ±çÔ∏è
+Just tested again, and right control does play by itself. üëçÔ∏è

 [18:59:07](#aJcNAeYpeXKt14VQQ9poPYpc00EwBMjFqdLBaDPfQ4M) <mikeyaunish>:
 Thanks Gregg.
 I know you mentioned a long time ago that the middle mouse button didn't  operate correctly for you either.
 Does is work now?